wrouesnel/docker-vde-plugin/README.md

 virtual machines, without needing to launch many separate images for network services which are presumed to "just exist" on the network, or which might normally be docker containers themselves.

+# Development Notes
+Vendoring is managed with `govendor`.
+You can do a blind update of vendored packages with `govendor fetch +vendor`.